Croton michauxii var. ellipticus

 KROH-ton miss-SHOW-ee-eye var. ee-LIP-tih-kus

-Synonyms of Croton michauxii var. ellipticus: Croton willdenowii G.L.Webster, Crotonopsis argentea var. elliptica (Willd.)
+Synonyms of Croton michauxii var. ellipticus (5) (Updated on 3-5-21): Croton willdenowii G.L.Webster, Crotonopsis argentea var. elliptica (Willd.)
 Pursh, Crotonopsis elliptica Willd., Leptemon ovalifolium Raf., Leptemon verrucosum Raf.

 Croton michauxii var. ellipticus (Willd.)
 B.W.van Ee & P.E.Berry is the correct and accepted scientific name for this variety of Croton.
 It was named and described as such by Benjamin William van Ee and Paul Edward Berry in Harvard Papers in Botany in 2009.
 It was first named and described as Croton elliptica by Carl Ludwig Willdenow in the fourth edition of Species Plantarum in 1805.

 Ummm… Crotonopsis elliptica Willd. is also in the mess because this particular plant has one-seeded fruit, along with the former Crotonopsis linearis, etc. SO, at one point, the plants with one-seeded fruit were separated into the Crotonopsis genus.
 However, the Croton genus was reclassified to include plants with 1, 2, and 3 seeded fruit.
 SO, that has led to Crotonopsis elliptica becoming a synonym of Croton michauxii var. elliptica.
 Croton wiildenowii and Crotonopsis elliptica were apparently the same so they both become synonyms.
-Crotonopsis linearis now a synonym of Croton michauxii.
-The other accepted Croton michauxii variety, Croton michauxii var. michauxii has two Crotonopsis synonyms… I am to confused now to go into that besides I never have been able to figure out how a species and variety name can be the same.
+Crotonopsis linearis now a synonym of Croton michauxii as well.

 I took these photos from a few plants I found growing in one small area in the pasture in the back of the farm.
-Our farm is in Pettis County in west-central Missouri.
+The farm is in Pettis County in west-central Missouri.
 Henry County is across the street.
-The pasture was used for hay in 2019 so I didn’t get to check on this plant until after the hay was cut.
-Unfortunately, I didn’t see any.
-I will keep an eye on the area better in 2020 because I need MORE photos to write better descriptions.
+The pasture was used for hay in 2019 and 2020 so I didn’t get to check on this plant until after the hay was cut.
+Unfortunately, I didn’t see any but maybe I will in 2021.

 Some of the links below will take you to pages that use the name Croton willdenowii and others Croton michauxii var. ellipticus.
 Sites that list C. willdenowii as accepted say the other is a synonym and visa versa.
-It takes A LONG TIME for some websites and databases to update when names change.
-Some never do update once they write a page and some sites are even unmaintained but they are still online.
-Some will probably continue using the old name, which is supposedly OK since there is no “law” against it. 🙂 I try and keep my site updated even though sometimes I may not agree.
-I am not a horticulturalist or botanist, so why should I object.
-Anyway, sometimes I get behind even with my small site.
-I can imagine how it would be if I had several thousand names to change.
+It takes A LONG TIME for some websites and databases to update when names change and some never do.

 I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
 I have grown over 500 different plants and most have pages listed on the right side of the blog.
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.